ov-studio/Vital.sandbox/readme.md

 ##

-**Vital.sandbox** is an open-source, high-performance sandbox built on Godot and powered by C++17.
-A clean Lua layer gives you full control over rendering, networking, threading, and assets — all in one seamless workflow.
+**Vital.sandbox** is an open-source, high-performance sandbox built on Godot and powered by C++17 and Lua.
+<br/>Full control over rendering, networking, threading, and assets - one seamless workflow

 From indie ideas to large scale multiplayer worlds, build without compromise.